MicrosoftDocs/entra-docs/docs/external-id/customers/concept-authentication-methods-customers.md

 ms.subservice: customers
 ms.topic: concept-article
-ms.date: 05/31/2023
+ms.date: 05/09/2024
 ms.author: mimart
 ms.custom: it-pro
 ---

-# Authentication methods and identity providers for customers
+# Authentication methods and identity providers in external tenants

-Microsoft Entra External ID offers several options for authenticating users of your applications.
-You can let customers create an account in your customer directory using their email and either a password or an email one-time passcode.
-You can also enable sign-in with a social account.
+With Microsoft Entra External ID, you can create secure, customized sign-in experiences for your consumer and business customer-facing apps.
+In an external tenant, there are several ways for your users to sign up for your app.
+They can create an account in your customer directory using an email and either a password or an email one-time passcode.
+Or, if you enable sign-in with Facebook and Google, they can sign in with a social account they already have.
+You can also add a layer of security to your consumer and business customer-facing applications by enforcing multifactor authentication (MFA).
+With MFA, each time a user signs in they're required to provide an email one-time passcode.

+This article describes these authentication methods and identity providers for external tenants.

 ## Email and password sign-in